 Chou Chou: 48cm long.

-If your little one has one of the smaller dolls, the My First Baby Annabell Moses Basket is definitely worth considering.
+Firstly, if your little one has one of the smaller dolls… The My First Baby Annabell Moses Basket is definitely worth adding to your list of doll accessory gift ideas.
 At £11.99, it won’t break the bank, and it’s soft so it can be folded and stored easily.
-The separate blanket can be used to cover or swaddle your doll, too.
+Additionally, the separate blanket can be used to cover or swaddle your doll, too.
 Just make sure your doll is no longer than 36cm, or it won’t fit.

 If the recipient’s doll can use the potty, I’d definitely recommend getting some reusable nappies for it.
-My daughter has got a pile of them now, and loves that they can be “washed” in her pretend washing machine, then dried on the radiator, just like real nappies.
-The ones we bought won’t arrive in time for Christmas now, but you can still get these ones on Amazon for under £10 delivered.
+This is definitely something most doll fans would suggest adding to your list of doll accessory gift ideas.
+My daughter has got a pile of them now.
+She loves that they can be “washed” in her pretend washing machine, then dried on the radiator, just like real nappies.
+You can get these ones on Amazon for under £10 delivered – so they are great value.

-I’d only opt for the Wonderland Princess Dress if you’re certain the recipient has a standard Baby Born doll, as the teeny weeny shoes probably won’t fit other brand of dolls.
+I’d only opt for the Wonderland Princess Dress if you’re certain the recipient has a standard Baby Born doll,.
+The teeny weeny shoes probably won’t fit other brand of dolls.

 The Baby Born Bathing Accessory Play Set is a great addition to the Baby Born Bath Play Set.
 It is a steal with an RRP of £9, and Baby Born looks super cute when she’s wearing it – don’t you agree?

-So there you have it – 5 ideas for last minute doll accessories which won’t break the bank.
+So there you have it… 5 doll accessory gift ideas, which won’t break the bank.
 I set the upper limit to £20, but wanted to include lower priced items as well.
 Do let me know if you decide to buy any of the items mentioned or if you have any doll accessory recommendations for under £20!

 FYI: I was sent the items in the videos to try out, but all words and opinions are my own.